Learn the difference between stormwater and process waste water.

 When it comes to NPDES permits, whether you're in New Jersey, Florida, Hawaii, you name it, there's a huge difference with regards to stormwater and process water.
 Most, if not all, NPDES permits have very strict and specific regulations for stormwater and process water.

-Most of the facilities we deal with across the US only have a NPDES permit for stormwater discharges, which is why we (and many other environmental professionals) commonly refer to NPDES permits as stormwater permits, or NPDES stormwater permits.
+Most of the facilities we deal with across the US only have an NPDES permit for stormwater discharges, which is why we (and many other environmental professionals) commonly refer to NPDES permits as stormwater permits or NPDES stormwater permits.
 This is somewhat incorrect since NPDES permits can be for process water discharges as well.

 NPDES Permits - Stormwater vs Process Water